HEP-KE/hep-genesis-releases/README.md

 # HEP-Genesis-Agent — releases

-Alpha builds of **HEP-Genesis-Agent**, a desktop + CLI agent for computational
+Alpha builds of **HEP-Genesis-Agent**, a desktop + CLI agentic client or harness for HEP: a chat agent that drives MCP tool servers and dispatches compute to
-science: a chat agent that drives MCP tool servers and dispatches compute to DOE HPC facilities (ALCF Polaris, NERSC Perlmutter) via IRI + Globus.
+DOE HPC facilities (ALCF Polaris, NERSC Perlmutter) via IRI + Globus.

 This repository carries **installers and metadata only** — the source lives in